Robert Newell (VC)

 For conspicuous gallantry at Lucknow, on the 19th of March, 1858, in going to the assistance of a comrade whose horse had fallen on bad ground, and bringing him away, under a heavy fire of musketry from a large body of the enemy.

 Despatch from Major-General Sir James Hope Grant, K.C.B., dated 8th April, 1858.

-He died four months later in India on 11 July 1858.
+He died four months later from severe diarrhoea in Ambala, India on 11 July 1858, aged 36.
 His VC is on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.